tamarasaurus/godjira/README.md

 roadmap
 ========

-* turn app into a sail.js project
+* ~~turn app into a sail.js project~~
-* implement user options db storage
+* ~~implement user options db storage~~
+* add a settings page for users to choose the project from the hosted jira instance
+* create controllers and actions for people, projects nd sprints
-* remove node-jira as a dependency and rewrite jira api as a separate module
+* remove node-jira as a dependency and write a new jira api wrapper
 * design and develop ui for viewing a project and sprint dashboard